Causes, Effects and Solutions to Water Scarcity (Water Deficit)

 6. Burkina Faso

 The dry season in Burkina Faso lasts from October to May.
-This means that the west African nation, which is landlocked and shares a northern border with the Sahara Desert, experiences dry weather for most of the year.
+This means that the West African nation, which is landlocked and shares a northern border with the Sahara Desert, experiences dry weather most of the year.

-Infrastructure has had a difficult time keeping up with the need for healthcare, clean water, and proper sanitation services in the host communities for internally displaced Burkinabés.
+Infrastructure has had difficulty keeping up with the need for healthcare, clean water, and proper sanitation services in the host communities for internally displaced Burkinabés.

 7. Niger